us0p/interview_preparation/software_architecture/principles/clean_architecture.md

 pass that row structure inwards across a boundary.
 That would violate The Dependency Rule because it would force an inner circle to know something about an outer circle.

+## Common used patterns
+- Repository
+- CQRS
+- Unity of work
+- Mediator
+- Result
+- Dependency Injection
+- Inversion of Control
+- OOP -> Dependency Inversion

+## Entity x Model
+Entity represents the core business logic and data for a domain object (note the relation with DDD), residing in the domain layer.

+Model is a data structure that represents data in a specific format for presentation or sorage, often adapting the entity data to suit external needs like the UI or database, and typically located in the data access layer.

+Essentially, an entity is the "pure" business concept, while a model is a tailored representation of that concept for a specific context.